cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 ### Negative

-* A consumer chain does not receive the same economic security as with Replicated Security (assuming a value of `SoftOptOutThreshold` is `5%`), unless it is a Top N chain with `N >= 95%`.
+* A consumer chain does not receive the same economic security as with Replicated Security (assuming the value of `SoftOptOutThreshold` is `5%`), unless it is a Top N chain with `N >= 95%`.

 ## References